Underactuated Robotics

 Let's consider the one-dimensional linear system with additive noise: \[ x[n+1] = a x[n] + w[n]. \] When $w[n]=0$, the system is stable (to the origin) for $-1 < a < 1$.
 Let's make sure that we can understand the dynamics of the master equation for the case when $w[n]$ is Gaussian white noise with standard deviation $\sigma$.

-First, recall that the probability density function of a Gaussian with mean $\mu$ is given by \[ p_w(w) = \frac{1}{\sqrt{2 \pi \sigma_w^2}} e^{-\frac{(w-\mu)^2}{2\sigma_w^2}}. \] When conditioned on $x[n]$, the distribution given by the dynamics subjected to mean-zero Gaussian white noise is simply another Gaussian, with the mean given by $ax[n]$: \[ p(x[n+1]|x[n]) = \frac{1}{\sqrt{2 \pi \sigma_w^2}} e^{-\frac{(x[n+1]-ax[n])^2}{2\sigma_w^2}}, \] yielding the master equation \[ p_{n+1}(x) = \frac{1}{\sqrt{2 \pi \sigma_w^2}} \int_{-\infty}^\infty e^{-\frac{(x-ax')^2}{2\sigma_w^2}} p_n(x') dx'. \]
+First, recall that the probability density function of a Gaussian with mean $\mu$ is given by \[ p_w(w) = \frac{1}{\sqrt{2 \pi \sigma_w^2}} e^{-\frac{(w-\mu)^2}{2\sigma_w^2}}. \] When conditioned on $x[n]$, the distribution given by the dynamics subjected to mean-zero Gaussian white noise is simply another Gaussian, with the mean given by $ax[n]$: \[ p(x[n+1]|x[n]) = \frac{1}{\sqrt{2 \pi \sigma_w^2}} e^{-\frac{(x[n+1]-ax[n])^2}{2\sigma_w^2}}, \] yielding the master equation \[ p_{x}(x;n+1) = \frac{1}{\sqrt{2 \pi \sigma_w^2}} \int_{-\infty}^\infty e^{-\frac{(x-ax')^2}{2\sigma_w^2}} p_{x}(x';n) dx'. \]

 Now here's the magic.
-Let's push a distribution, $p_n(x)$, which is zero-mean, with standard deviation $\sigma_n$, through the master equation: \begin{align*} p_{n+1}(x) =& \frac{1}{\sqrt{2 \pi \sigma_w^2}}\frac{1}{\sqrt{2 \pi \sigma_n^2}} \int_{-\infty}^\infty e^{-\frac{(x-ax')^2}{2\sigma_w^2}} e^{-\frac{(x')^2}{2\sigma_n^2}} dx',\\ =& \frac{1}{\sqrt{2 \pi (\sigma_w^2+a^2 \sigma_n^2)}} e^{-\frac{x^2}{2(\sigma_w^2 + a^2 \sigma_n^2)}}. \end{align*} The result is another mean-zero Gaussian with $\sigma_{n+1}^2 = \sigma_w^2 + a^2 \sigma_n^2$.
+Let's push a distribution, $p_{x}(x;n)$, which is zero-mean, with standard deviation $\sigma_n$, through the master equation: \begin{align*} p_{x}(x;n+1) =& \frac{1}{\sqrt{2 \pi \sigma_w^2}}\frac{1}{\sqrt{2 \pi \sigma_n^2}} \int_{-\infty}^\infty e^{-\frac{(x-ax')^2}{2\sigma_w^2}} e^{-\frac{(x')^2}{2\sigma_n^2}} dx',\\ =& \frac{1}{\sqrt{2 \pi (\sigma_w^2+a^2 \sigma_n^2)}} e^{-\frac{x^2}{2(\sigma_w^2 + a^2 \sigma_n^2)}}. \end{align*} The result is another mean-zero Gaussian with $\sigma_{n+1}^2 = \sigma_w^2 + a^2 \sigma_n^2$.
 This result generalizes to the multi-variate case, too, and might be familiar to you e.g. from the process update of the Kalman filter.

-Taking it a step further, we can see that a stationary distribution for this system is given by a mean-zero Gaussian with \[ \sigma_*^2 = \frac{\sigma_w^2}{1-a^2}. \] Note that this distribution is well defined when $-1 < a < 1$ (only when the system is stable).
+Taking it a step further, we can see that a stationary distribution for this system is given by a mean-zero Gaussian with \[ \sigma_*^2 = \frac{\sigma_w^2}{1-a^2}. \] Note that this distribution is well defined when $-1 < a < 1$.
+In this case, these are the same conditions we have for deterministic stability of this system.

 The stationary distribution of the linear Gaussian system reveals the fundamental and general balance between two terms in the governing equations of any stochastic dynamical system: the stability of the deterministic system is bringing trajectories together (smaller $a$ means faster convergence of the deterministic system and results in a more narrow distribution), but the noise in the system is forcing trajectories apart (larger $\sigma$ means larger noise and results in a wider distribution).

-Given how rich the dynamics can be for deterministic nonlinear systems, you can probably imagine that the possible long-term dynamics of the probability are also extremely rich.
+Given how rich the dynamics can be for deterministic nonlinear systems, you can probably imagine that the possible long-term dynamics of the probability density are also extremely rich.
 If we simply flip the signs in the cubic polynomial dynamics we examined above, we'll get our next example:

-The Cubic Example + Noise
+The Cubic Polynomial + Noise

 Now let's consider the discrete-time approximation of \[ \dot{x} = -x + x^3, \] again with additive noise: \[ x[n+1] = x[n] + h (-x[n] + x[n]^3 + w[n]). \] With $w[n]=0$, the system has only a single stable fixed point (at the origin), whose deterministic region of attraction is given by $x \in (-1,1)$.
 If we again simulate the system from a set of random initial conditions and plot the histogram, we will see something like the figure below.